Why don’t landscape trees respond to fertilization?

 If It’s In The Wall Street Joural Opinions Section Then We Need to Rethink Everything.

 I’m no global warming apologist.
 I do think it’s happening.
 I think the new USDA map supports that it’s happening.
 I also think that humans probably have something to do with it since we cut trees and burn fossil fuels which release carbon dioxide, a greenhouse gas, into our atmosphere.
-That said, I’m not convinced that the carbon dioxide produced by people is as big a player in global warming as we’re being led to believe, or that the world is about to become a living hell because of it.
-Still, I don’t know if I’m on board with this article published in the Wall Street Journal last week.
-Sixteen scientists with diverse backgrounds basically encouraging us to ignore carbon dioxide emissions for awhile.
+That said, I’m not convinced that the carbon dioxide produced by people is as big a player in global warming as we’re being led to believe, or that the world is about to become a living hell because of it. … Continue reading this article “If It’s In The Wall Street Joural Opinions Section Then We Need to Rethink Everything.”

 Stop planting things so close together, Holly!